Shopify/polaris/polaris-react/src/components/ChoiceList/README.md

 If the customer abandons their checkout, send them an email reminder to complete their order

+- Option a
+- Option b

 #### Don’t

-If the customer abandons their checkout, send them an email reminder to complete their order
+If the customer abandons their checkout, send them an email reminder to complete their order:

+- Option a
+- Option b

 <!-- end -->